‘If we have a mini chat about Black and Brown people’s lived experience, is that a Black Lives Natter?’

 is a bi-monthly music and spoken word open-mic night at Theatre Deli Cafe/Bar, inviting Black and Global Majority musicians, singer-songwriters, and spoken word artists to share their work.
 Hosted by Eljai Morais with Resident Po’JaM Artists Stephane Harivelo, Josh Olusanya, and Sizterly Love, Po’JaM welcomes all artists —from beginners to sages.

 is a free monthly drop-in community for Black and Global Majority creatives at Theatre Deli london, a space to collaborate, network, skill swap, and share work.
-On the first Saturday of every month at Theatre Deli London from 3pm - 5pm.
+On the first Saturday of every month as part of SpeakEasy Saturday at Theatre Deli London from 3pm - 5pm.

 Stephane Harivelo Cruising (Smokey Robinson)